 APD United

-All About APD United
+APD United FC

 APD United is an amateur or non-league football club based in the eastern Bangkok suburb of Minburi that was formed in 2016.
 Since then, the club has mainly competed in local competitions and established a partnership with Triamundomsuksa Suwinthawong School.